isalasg/itszn/Apuntes/006_TSP/Unidad_II/PITCHME.md

 ---
 ### @color[brown](2.3.
 Gerente de planeación)
 #### @color[orange](The planning manager role)
-- The planning manager’s role is to help the team run a well-planned and tracked project.
+- The planning manager’s role is to help the team @color[green](run a well-planned and tracked project).
 The planning manager is responsible for ensuring that
     + the team is always working to a defined and documented plan
     + plans are generated in the launch for the team as a whole and for each individual team member, in which all known tasks are listed and estimated